Skip to Content

 Organizations

-There are several environmental organizations that assist large fruit bats such as WWF.
+There are several environmental organizations that assist large fruit bats globally, such as WWF.
 They also work to save other species, such as tigers, snow leopards, and other fruit bats.

 WWF strives to educate the public about the necessity of conservation for all species on Earth.
 Their aim is to stop habitat devastation so that wildlife may thrive in their natural habitats.